Fluzzroz/Contxtful-phone-model/Benoit-Boucher-Capstone-Proposal.md

 ### Benchmark Model

-For the classification problem, Contxtful has obtained good results using Linear Discriminent Analysis (LDA), which is also in line with the idea to "cluster" the data since at its core, it is a supervised dimensionality reduction algorithm.
+For the classification problem, CONTXTFUL has obtained good results using Linear Discriminent Analysis (LDA), which is also in line with the idea to "cluster" the data since at its core, it is a supervised dimensionality reduction algorithm.

-For the clustering problem, Contxtful did not obtain satisfying results.
+For the clustering problem, CONTXTFUL did not obtain satisfying results.
 However, their current best approach is with the Gaussian Mixture.

 The results to both problems are measurable.
 While the classificition is a simple accuracy metric, the clustering will be measured by a homebrew metric because the problem is very specific in nature.
 In both cases, visual aid can be provided:
 * A bar chart of accuracy per label for Classification.